jackhl/JLComponentLibrary/README.md

 Complete documentation is available [here][1].

 ---
+##JLDataManager
+*JLDataManager manages the entire Core Data stack, much of which is simply boilerplate code.
+JLDataManager manages a single NSManagedObjectContext that lives on the main thread while also allowing the class consumer to instantiate more instances with the same core data stack on different (or the same) threads.
+This makes keeping a reference to the object context much easier when you’re working with objects on the UI thread.*
 ##JLManagedTableViewController
-*A subclass of `UITableViewController` that allows easy integration with Core Data, including sorting, sections, deleting, and reordering.*
+*A subclass of `UITableViewController` that allows easy integration with Core Data and supports sorting, sections, deleting, and reordering.*

 [1]: http://jlawr3nc3.github.com/JLComponentLibrary/